openfisca/openfisca-core/STYLEGUIDE.md

 # No

-from openfisca_country_template.entities import Person from openfisca_core import axes, variables from openfisca_test import assert_near
+from openfisca_country_template.entities import Person from openfisca_core import variables from openfisca_test import assert_near
+from openfisca_core import axes

 from numpy import ndarray
 from copy import deepcopy